Embracing Inner Guidance: Mind, Intelligence, and the Soul

 The living entity, thus taking another gross body, obtains a certain type of ear, eye, tongue, nose and sense of touch, which are grouped about the mind.
 He thus enjoys a particular set of sense objects.
 (15.9)

 As the soul and witness of your life, you hold the power to initiate positive change.
 This transformation must start immediately, as life is a series of present moments.
 The past is gone, and the future is uncertain, but the present is where you can harness the cosmic power within you to live the life you desire.
-Change has to begin now.
-Not tomorrow, but now!
+Change has to begin now, not tomorrow, but now, because life is only ever lived in present moments.
+Embracing the present can be practiced immediately by doing three things: observing what the mind is demanding, consulting intelligence for consequences, and acting from your chosen values rather than impulse.
 You have to focus all your attention on what is happening around you now, because life really is just a string of “now” moments.
-The past is gone forever and only remains as fragmented pictures in our mind.
+The past is gone forever and only remains as fragmented pictures in our minds.
 And the “future” is always in a state of elusiveness—you can never touch it.
 All that really matters is now.
-Just as the micro is equal to the macro, or the ocean drop equal to the quality of the entire ocean, the full power of the cosmic creation is within you.
+Just as the micro is equal to the macro, or the ocean drop is equal to the quality of the entire ocean, the full power of the cosmic creation is within you.
 Draw on that source power and start living life the way you want to NOW.

 Source: The 5 Noble Truths – by Paul Rodney Turner.